Need another category? Click here or call us at (866) 345-6784.

 What Is Child Custody?

-When two parents separate, they must decide on how their children spend time between them.
 Child custody refers to the right of either or both parents to provide a home for their children and exercise parental rights.
-In Massachusetts, not all child custody cases go to court, but when they do, courts make their decisions based on what they think is most beneficial for the child.
+Not all Massachusetts child custody cases go to court, but when they do, courts make their decisions based on what they think is most beneficial for the child.

 Types of Child Custody Arrangements in Massachusetts

-There are three main types of arrangements that can occur.
+Three main types of arrangements can occur.
 These include full custody, sole custody, and joint custody.
 Custody matters in Massachusetts are under the jurisdiction of the Probate and Family Courts.
 There are 19 courts statewide, and your case will be held in the court that serves your county.

 What Is Full Custody?